Prepared by the International Council on Rhetoric, Argumentation, and Philosophy

 finocchiaro – adj. (fin + chiaro, end of light) Purified of all clarity; rendered obscure.
 “I thought I understood Galileo’s argument until that deft analysis made it all finocchiaro.”

 Frans of Argument– n.
-A secret society dedicated to critical discussions strictly adhering to an ascetic code of conduct.
-“Are you a member of the Frans of Argument?
-I hear the rules are strict but some strategic maneuvering is allowed.”
+A formal society dedicated to the improvement of critical discussions by imposing an ascetic code of conduct.
+“If you want to be one of the Frans of argument, you must agree to argue by the rules, but some strategic maneuvering is allowed.”

-freeman – Completely unfettered by objections.
-Said of a premise vacuously acceptable to everyone.
-1 Freeman = 10 kilo-quintilians.
+freeman – n.
+A premise unfettered by any objections, so vacuously acceptable to everyone.
+1 freeman = 10 kilo-quintilians.

 gilbert– n.
 The unit of measurement for the kisceral quotient of an argument.
 “When Miqqi Alicia gets going in an argument, the gilberts really pile up.”